 During prosecution of a Chinese invention patent application (as distinct from a utility model application), the China National Intellectual Property Administration (CNIPA) will issue over 10 notices over the typical course of the prosecution process.
 Most of these notices require responses with varying deadlines, which will be discussed further below.

 Depending on if the applicant filed in China via the Patent Cooperation Treaty (PCT) or Paris Convention , the applicant will either receive, respectively, 1A.
 Notification of entering the Chinese national phase of an international application or 1B.
 Notice of acceptance of patent application/Notice of Payment of Application Fees.
-No response is due except in 1B if the applicant did not pay application fees at the time of filing, in which case the applicant has 2 months plus 15 days to pay the application fees from the date of the notice.
+No response is due except in 1B if the applicant did not pay application fees at the time of filing, in which case the applicant has 15 days plus 2 months to pay the application fees from the date of the notice.
 Applicants usually receive the 1A.
 Notice of entering the Chinese national phase with a few weeks of filing while the 1B.
 Notice of Acceptance usually arrives within a few days of filing.

 After the Applicant files a response to the 2.
 Notice of Formalities, if needed, CNIPA will send a 3.
 Notice of Passing Preliminary Examination of Invention Patent Application.
 No response to this Notice is due.